foopod/blog/content/post/json-viewer.md

 ![](/img/jsonless.png)

-Give it a try over [here](https://jsonless.netlify.app/), I would be curious to see what you think.
+Give it a try over [here](https://jsonless.netlify.app/) (not made for mobile), I would be curious to see what you think.